 The People of Belle-Rivière Location

 Belle-Riviere lies in the mountains of Southern Haiti about 75 miles from Port-au-Prince, a four-hour drive which concludes with six miles of unpaved road which prevent access to any vehicle without four-wheel drive.
-Although the center includes two churches, three schools, and a clinic, the population (approximately 6,000) is too scattered and too unstructured to qualify as a "village."
+Although the center includes two churches, three schools, and a clinic, the population (over 6,000) is too scattered and too unstructured to qualify as a "village."
 This agrarian community depends largely on produce, corn, millet, sisal, and charcoal.
 While country living offers some refreshing relief from the congestion of population centers, it comes at the cost of access to economic opportunity and a variety of living essentials.
 The lifestyle of this community stands in stark contrast to a majority of the world population.

 Oganizasyon Fanm Bel-Rivye (OFAB): The Organization of the Women of Belle-Riviere includes more than fifty women who discuss women's issues and priorities with emphasis on family and community.
 This group founded the micro-lending fund, began adult literacy classes which led to Cooking & Sewing classes, which led to youth activities, which led to the soccer program.
 They are the epitome of STRONG WOMEN.